api3dao/signed-api/packages/performance-test/README.md

 ## Populating the Signed API

 To initialize the Signed API, we run Airnode feed(s) on the host machine.
-There are multiple ways to do this, one of the least confusing is to use some existing signed API as a data source and run multiple Airnode feeds (with different mnemonic) with a single trigger.
+There are multiple ways to do this, one of them is to use some existing signed API as a data source and run multiple Airnode feeds (with different mnemonic) with a single trigger and push the signed data to the Signed API.
 The number of Airnode feeds (X) and the number of templates (Y) in the trigger can be configured as necessary.
-The end result is a Signed API with X endpoints each serving Y signed data.
+The end result is a Signed API with X endpoints, each serving Y signed data.

 ### Create Airnode feed configuration